kashwa/Prebaby-WebSite/readme.md

 ## Goodies

-Hey Baby website is made with ❤️ Laravel.
+Hey Baby website is made with ❤️ in Laravel.
 There is a mobile app on Android platform which will be announced soon.
 Stay Tuned!

 ## License & copyright